Loss and Preservation

 a map that grows, tree by tree.

-Brandwork: Art as Preservation
+Brandwork: Art as preservation

 With The Keeper of Stillness , Brandhoek

-this story – not as an observer, but as a participant.
+continue this story – not as an observer, but as a participant.

 Art becomes the language of preservation.